Kitchen Habits 101

 When you change your habits, you change your identity.
 The actions you take daily, weekly, and seasonally in your kitchen cast big votes for the type of body you have now and the kind of body you are going to have in 3 months and in 3 years.

-I call myself a cook, a foodie, a health enthusiast and a loco-vore.
+I consider myself a cook, a foodie, and a wellness enthusiast .
 It probably started in my teens when I would turn my mom's kitchen upside down experimenting with recipes and food ideas.
 This identity was solidified in my college years when I worked at the vegetarian collective restaurant name the Ché Cafe on the campus of UC San Diego.
 I cooked the weekly Indian lunch special; I worked the early morning sandwich shift; and I served food for the Wednesday night All You Can Eat special.
 People who know me know I love to cook and prepare healthy, local food.

-If you want to eat a healthier diet, start to ask yourself, what would a healthy person do in the kitchen?
+If you want to eat a healthier diet, ask yourself, what would a healthy person do in the kitchen?

 Practice Kitchen Sadhana